xcape-io/RelayProp/README.md

 > D0 (RxD) and D1 (TxD) are used by the Arduino Bridge connection.
 > Ethernet and WiFi shield are connected to Arduino with SPI port.

+#### STM32 Nucleo 144
+Good choice to save money (Nucleo boards cost *$20* including Ethernet RJ45), tinkerers can code as simply as Arduinos with Arduino IDE with STM32duino libraries.
+Advanced IoT/embedded coders can use the power of the STM32 F7 with STM32CubeIDE.

+<a href="https://www.st.com/en/evaluation-tools/stm32-nucleo-boards.html" target="_blank">STM32 Nucleo-144</a> expose a lot of I/O:
+* 73 pins available on ST Zio connector including support for Arduino Uno V3

 ## MegaRelayProp project